MatthiasDR96/cutting_line_detection/README.md

 ### Data analysis

 In the data analysis script, the software loops over all images in the /data/images folder and retrieves the corresponding label.
 To visualize the correctness of the data, it plots the image with the corresponding annotated bounding box (red) and cutting line (green).
-Also the cutting line in carthesian and polar coordinates that are calculated from the line encoding and decoding functions are drawn to validate the correctenn of these functions.
-The ground truth cutting line and calculated cutting lines need to be the same.
-For the encoding, the two annotated points [x1, y1], and [x2, y2] that make up the annotated line are converted to a slope and an intercept to obtain an infinite line in the image which is drawn in red.
-For better representation when trainig the neural network, they are converted to polar coordinates rho and theta, and further to $rho*cos(theta)$ and $rho*sin(theta)$.
-The calculated polar coordinates are decoded back to a slope and intercept to be able to draw them again as a line in the image, this is the violet line.
-If for all images, the green, red, and violet line are collinear, the encoding and decoding functions are correct.
+Also the cutting line in carthesian coordinates is drawn in violet.

 ### Data preparation